Christopher’s Curriculum: A Guide to 6th Grade

 Putting it all Together

 Our Waldorf Curriculum Overview and From Nature Stories to Natural Science are essential guides for Waldorf at home, as are Learning About the World Through Modeling and Painting in Waldorf Education.
+And of course the Sixth Grade Audio download is also crucial.

 Our Roman History Bundle is necessary for your Roman history main lesson.